 The University of Bucharest organizes the 60th edition – the Diamond Jubilee – of the Summer Courses in Romanian language, culture and civilization, during 25 July – 8 August 2021.
 We are considering two scenarios, (A) on site and (B) on line, in accordance with the evolution of the current pandemic; depending on this, on the 1st of June 2021 we will announce how the school will be organized (on site or on line).
-Also, the registration form for the 2021 edition of the Summer Courses will be available soon.
+Also, the registration form for the 2021 edition of the Summer Courses is available here.

 The courses aim to provide participants with fluency and language competence in Romanian.
 More details of the program are available here.